MicrosoftDocs/win32-pr.it-it/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----stroke--element.md

-<span data-ttu-id="8bd38-184">Se si imposta l'attributo della proprietà **LineStyle** su "thickbetweenthin", è possibile creare un rettangolo con il contorno (1:1:2:1:1), come illustrato nella rappresentazione la seguente:</span><span class="sxs-lookup"><span data-stu-id="8bd38-184">If you change the **linestyle** property attribute to "thickbetweenthin", you can create a rectangle with the outline (1:1:2:1:1), as shown in the following VML representation:</span></span>
+<span data-ttu-id="96882-183">Se si modifica l'attributo della proprietà **linestyle** in "thickbetweenthin", è possibile creare un rettangolo con il contorno (1:1:2:1:1), come illustrato nella rappresentazione VML seguente:</span><span class="sxs-lookup"><span data-stu-id="96882-183">If you change the **linestyle** property attribute to "thickbetweenthin", you can create a rectangle with the outline (1:1:2:1:1), as shown in the following VML representation:</span></span>

 ![thickbthin.gif (669 byte)](images/thickbthin.gif)